AdrianHsu/LiveChat/README.md

 * `127.0.0.1` is normally the IP address assigned to the "loopback" or local-only interface.
 This is a "fake" network adapter that can only communicate within the same host.
-*  when a server is told to listen on `0.0.0.0` that means "listen on every available ㄌnetwork interface".
+*  when a server is told to listen on `0.0.0.0` that means "listen on every available network interface".
 The loopback adapter with IP address `127.0.0.1` from the perspective of the server process looks just like any other network adapter on the machine, so a server told to listen on `0.0.0.0` will accept connections on that interface too.

 ## Main Feature